 By the time they apply, all the project participants must have issued final reports on any previous grants awarded by RJ, unless the call states otherwise.

 No, you should revise your existing application.

-Being employed at the beginning of the project is enough.
+Being employed at the beginning of the project is sufficient.

-Yes, but only in the event of illness or parental leave.
-However, at the time when the project is approved, RJ automatically allows an extra year for using the funds.
-Contact your research secretary no later than in the last six months of your period of use if you need to apply for an extension owing to parental leave and/or illness.
-Any extensions must be applied for by the project leader.
+Contact your research secretary no later than in the last six months of your period of funding if you need to apply for an extension owing to parental leave and/or illness.
+Extensions must be applied for by the project leader.

-1. The researcher who is simultaneously awarded a new grant to the same or a similar Project from RJ and another source of funding must choose which of the funds will be taken.
+- The researcher who is simultaneously awarded a new grant to the same or a similar project from RJ and another source of funding must choose which of the funds will be taken.

-2. The researcher who is simultaneously awarded a new grant for Project from RJ and another source of funding must choose which of the funds are to be taken if the total work time in the Project exceeds 100 per cent.
+- The researcher who is simultaneously awarded a new grant from RJ and another source of funding must choose which of the funds are to be taken if the total work time in the Project exceeds 100 per cent.

-3. The researcher who has funding from RJ for Projects while receiving a new grant from another source of funding is contractually obliged to report this to RJ and must receive RJ's approval.
+- The researcher who has funding from RJ while receiving a new grant from another source of funding is contractually obliged to report this to RJ and must receive RJ's approval.

-If for any reason there is a need to change the grant manager, this must be communicated to RJ for approval.
-The new grant manager must also be prepared to take over the full responsibility for the grant.
+If for any reason there is a need to change the grant administrator, this must be communicated to RJ for approval.
+The new grant administrator must also be prepared to take over full responsibility for the grant.